TK's Reviews

 Taste

 Busy brunch spot where wine is your best play.
 Never noticed Guinness on tap before today.
 My expectations were low so I wasn’t disappointed.
 No good scores here, sorry.
-Lovely people and killer food but it’s a hard no the pint.
+Lovely people and killer food but it’s a hard no on the pint.

 2.5